Kabufuda

 Like hanafuda, kabufuda is a descendant of mekuri karuta.
 Since suits are irrelevant in kabu games, all decks became single-suited during the 18th-century.
 Like in baccarat, the object of most kabu games is to get a total closest to nine.
 Early kabufuda decks had three ranks of face cards but since they have no value, only the jacks were kept.
 Kabu is believed to derive from the Portuguese slang cavo meaning a stake, bet, or wager.
 Closely related are the gabo games played with Korean tujeon cards and the Indian Ganjapa game of komi.

+Other small single-suited regional card patterns such as "Komaru" (小丸), "Mefuda" (目札), and "Daini" (大二) may also be classified as Kabufuda.
+These patterns are based on the Latin coin suit, have one of their 3's specially decorated, and have an additional Onifuda that acts as a wild card.

+Games

+Oicho-Kabu

+Oicho-Kabu (おいちょかぶ) derived from the Portugueze "oito-cabo" (English: "eight-end") is similar to baccarat where players add up the numbers and compete based on the size and strength of the cards.
+There is no limit on number of players.

+Kyokabu

+Kyokabu (京カブ) has no limit on number of players and is a variant of Oicho-Kabu with a few distinct differences: